topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/README.md

 ```
 >>> }

-# Walkthrough
+# Walk-Through

-TODO open my walkthrough in a separate tab and follow along play my game in the emulator here.
+Follow along with [My Game](walkthrough.md) step by step.
+Open the emulator and save-game viewer and follow along as I win the game.
+I provide my save-files after every major task.
+You can jump in to my journey at any point.

 # Code Links